matteopilz/OpenMS-website/content/en/install.md

 for details on using virtual environments.

-<a name="python-numpy-install-guide"></a>
+<a name="python-openms-install-guide"></a>
-# Python and NumPy installation guide
+# Python and openms installation guide

 Installing and managing packages in Python is complicated, there are a number of alternative solutions for most tasks.
 This guide tries to give the reader a sense of the best (or most popular) solutions, and give clear recommendations.
-It focuses on users of Python, NumPy, and the PyData (or numerical computing) stack on common operating systems and hardware.
+It focuses on users of Python, openms, and the PyData (or numerical computing) stack on common operating systems and hardware.

 ## Recommendations